PsCustomObject/Power-QrCodeGenerator/README.md

 Module relies on *QrCoder* dll which is embedded in module's manifest as string.

 **Note:** Instructions on how to embed assemblies via string can be [found here](https://pscustomobject.github.io/powershell/howto/PowerShell-Add-Assembly/).

+## Module Status

+Module is still under development all available functions are to be considered production ready as they've been tested before commit.